 Tradition has it that the clurichaun guards pubs, breweries, and wine cellars, particularly those belonging to alcoholics.
 Besides the creature’s love of drinking, he enjoys pipe smoking and spends much time in the wine cellar, which is his favorite place.
 No intruders are welcomed there, and he chases away anyone who would enter the site to steal a bottle.

 His solitary drinking sessions take place in the cellar, where he sometimes works to prevent casks from leaking and keep the wine from turning bad.

 He is hard to get rid of, for if an owner tries to move, the clurichaun will make the owner a company traveling inside a cask.
 If the maids do not feed him well, this naughty fellow comes out at night and harasses them.

-The family tired of the Clurichaun’s existence often decides to pack up and move to another place, but it is pointless, and have the opposite effect.
+The family, tired of the Clurichaun’s existence, often decides to pack up and move to another place, but it is pointless and has the opposite effect.

-As soon as they reach their new home, the mischievous creature is already there showing its troublesome nature, ready to spill all your wine and cause much damage in the household disturbing its order and harmony, making noise day and night.
+As soon as they reach their new home, the mischievous creature is already there, showing its troublesome nature, ready to spill all your wine and cause much damage to the household, disturbing its order and harmony, making noise day and night.

 The clurichaun is sometimes portrayed carrying a jug of ale.
 A representation of a Clurichaun in T. C. Croker's Fairy Legends and Traditions of the South of Ireland.
 Image source

 The Clurichauns are tricksters and jokers but also very loyal creatures.
 They tend to attach themselves to families, especially the rich ones with the best wine cellars.